lnd4812/Code-Refactor-Challenge/README.md

 ## Credits and external Resources
--   A full description of Horiseon's criteria were outlined here: [Module 1 Challenge Project Page](https://courses.bootcampspot.com/courses/1181/assignments/23346?module_item_id=458708).
+-   A full description of Horiseon's criteria is outlined here: [Module 1 Challenge Project Page](https://courses.bootcampspot.com/courses/1181/assignments/23346?module_item_id=458708).
 -   Original source code cloned from [Designated Repository](https://github.com/coding-boot-camp/urban-octo-telegram).
 -   [GIMP](https://www.gimp.org) image manipulation and image editing open source software used for photo-editing.

 ## Task list
-[ ] Add coding to enable responsive website that can be viewed on other platforms or screen size in addition to 768px.
+[ ] Add coding to enable responsive website that can be viewed on other platforms, devices and/or screen sizes in addition to 768px.

 ## Contribution